frida/frida-website/docs/troubleshooting.md

 sudo sysctl kernel.yama.ptrace_scope=0
 {% endhighlight %}

-## Failed to spawn: unexpected error while spawning child process 'XXX' (task_for_pid returned '(os/kern) failure')
+## Failed to spawn: unexpected error while spawning child process 'XXX'
+(task_for_pid returned '(os/kern) failure')

-Under MacOS, this (probably) means that you don't have properly signed FRIDA or that there is some permissions missing (for example, you are running FRIDA under SSH).
+Under MacOS, this (probably) means that you don't have properly signed Frida or that there is some permissions missing (for example, you are running Frida over SSH and can't respond to the authentication dialog that would pops up under a *normal* use).

 If it's a signature problem, follow [this procedure]({{ site.repository }}/frida/frida#mac-and-ios) else, try: